|

 Wirschning promised to

-bring his wife into defendant’s office to settle the
+wife into defendant’s office to settle the

 matter in that Fred Wirschning claimed his wife was